jldaggs88/trivi/README.md

 ## Acknowledgments

 This project was my submission for the Tandem Coding Challenge.
-I hope it shows how much I had developing it!
+I hope it shows how much fun I had developing it!
 Thank you for checking out my work and I'd love to hear your feedback!